nikki/LiteAccordion/README.md

     containerHeight : 320,                  // fixed (px)
     headerWidth: 48,                        // fixed (px)

+    responsive : false,                     // overrides the above three settings, accordion adjusts to fill container autoScaleImages : false,                // if a single image is placed within the slide, this will be automatically scaled to fit minContainerWidth : 300,                // minimum width the accordion will resize to maxContainerWidth : 960,                // maximum width the accordion will resize to

     activateOn : 'click',                   // click or mouseover
     firstSlide : 1,                         // displays slide (n) on page load
     slideSpeed : 800,                       // slide animation speed